vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-In the `compose_markdown` method, I use a `HEREDOC` to compose that file with its frontmatter for each episode we loop through.
+In the `compose_markdown` method, I use a `HEREDOC` to compose that file with its front matter for each episode we loop through.
 From the options hash we feed this method, we extract all the data that we collected in the `extract_data` helper method.

 #### def compose_markdown